-Asian shares firm, betting China won't disappoint
+Asian shares manage muted cheer for China growth

 British lawmakers are seen as less inclined to take a hard line on Brexit than Prime Minister Theresa May.

 In commodity markets, oil prices extended gains as an industry group's data showed an unexpected draw in U.S. crude inventories last week.
-[O/R]